-So we're tentatively expecting her in season in August, puppies late October and to their homes late December.
+So we're tentatively expecting her in season in mid August, puppies late October and to their homes late December.
 I was planning to use semen collected from Finland, but due to COVID-19 it hasn't left and may not be here in time.
 I'll announce the sire once she's mated.
 Likely colours are Black and Tan and possibly Wolf sable.
-No cream, domino or brown.
+We won't have cream, domino or brown puppies.

 Are you interested in the future of our breed?
 Interested in helping us get there?

 We do have some exciting plans in the works over the next few years and we need passionate owners to help support and realise our dreams and perhaps eventually become as invested in our dreams as we are.